Conventions¶

 cora.access.aggregates.actor.profile |

-| Schema-validated values | declarer's schema field; carrier's values field | cora.infrastructure.json_schema_validation, cora.infrastructure.json_schema_subset |
+| Schema-validated values | declarer's schema field; carrier's values field | cora.shared.json_schema_validation, cora.shared.json_schema_subset |

 For the deeper rules each family inherits from (event sourcing, value-object scope, field grouping), see Modeling.
 For the read-side, idempotency, and cross-aggregate validation patterns, see Patterns.